Sticks and stones don’t have anything on shame, gaslighting, and punitive parenting.

 This phrase is often said to induce guilt in hopes of reforming a child’s behavior.
 The thing is, more often than not, the behavior we seek to change is developmental, and we cannot punish a child’s brain into developing more quickly.

 Shame is a learned emotion, and it is most debilitating when it comes from those we are closest to.
-When we shame our children, they begin to identify their feelings and behaviors as their identity.
+When we shame our children, they begin to associate their feelings and behaviors as their identity.
 Being “good” becomes reliant on feeling pleasant emotions and acting in ways that are desirable and convenient.
 Unpleasant emotions and mistakes (both of which are vital for learning and growing) become a scarlet letter for being “bad.”

 What to say instead: “You are a good kid having a hard time.
 I am here for you.”